rerun-modules/rundeck-plugin/README.md

 you would like to share them as automation building blocks.

 Expose your rerun modules as RUNDECK plugins!
-This gives a friendly user interface to those using your modules.
+Rundeck provides a friendly user interface to people using your modules.

-Also, exposed as a plugin, your job writers will be able write jobs using your plugins as steps.
+You can expose your commands as different kinds of Rundeck plugins.

 ### What kind of plugins?

-*rundeck-plugin* can support several kinds of plugin use cases.
+*rundeck-plugin* lets you create several kinds of Rundeck plugins:

-* Job steps that execute remote nodes.
-See *node-steps* command.
+* Job steps: Execute your rerun commands on remote nodes.
+See *remote-node-steps* command.
-* Provide node information to your Rundeck projects.
+* Model source: Write a command that provides node information to your Rundeck projects.
 See *model-source* command.
-* Execute commands on remote nodes.
+* Node Executor: Write a command that takes a command string and executes it on a remote node.
 See *node-executor* command.

 ### What if my command depends on other modules?